Is my critical illness cover any good?

 How many serious illnesses are covered

-This is a good measure for the quality of your policy but you must remember that policies include a specific definition that accompanies each illness it covers.
+This is a good measure of the quality of your policy, but you must remember that policies include a specific definition that accompanies each illness it covers.
 Even when two policies cover the same illness, the definitions could be easier to claim against with one insurer over another.

 Children's critical illness cover